The ad blocking paradox

 Here it is: Akerlof, George A. (1970).
 “The Market for ‘Lemons’: Quality Uncertainty and the Market Mechanism”.
 (There’s a summary on Wikipedia.)

 Let’s say you have a car that runs fine for now, but that you know won’t last long because of the time with the attempted oil change and the drain plug you found in a pool of oil in the driveway and you cleaned up all the oil with kitty litter but…anyway, you know bad things about the car that a buyer couldn’t.
 You’re looking to sell.
-Meanwhile, a seller of a perfectly good, but indistinguishable, car is also trying to sell, but since he’s competing with you, he can’t charge a price any higher than what you’re willing to accept for your “lemon.”
-Prices tend to get set by what people will pay for the worst possible car, so the market tends to break down.
+Meanwhile, a seller of a perfectly good, but indistinguishable, car is also trying to sell, but since he’s competing with you, he can’t get a price any higher than what you’re willing to accept for your “lemon.”
+The market starts to break down.

 If sellers have so much more information about the product being sold than buyers do, how does anybody manage to get any business done at all?
 Dr. Akerlof wrote later, “Indeed, I soon saw that asymmetric information was potentially an issue in any market where the quality of goods would be difficult to see by anything other than casual inspection.
 Rather than being a handful of markets, the exception rather than the rule, that seemed to me to include most markets.”